Project Status Report - November 2013

-Progress on the South Carolina Multimodal Transportation Plan is summarized in this, the second, Project Status Report.
-While work on the Plan started at the end of July 31, 2012 this report focuses on what the study team has been doing in the last three or four months.
+Progress on the South Carolina Multimodal Transportation Plan (MTP) is summarized in this, the fourth, Project Status Report.
+While work on the Plan started at the end of July, 2012 this report focuses on what the study team has been doing in the last three months from July through September.

 Current Plans, Conditions and Factors